-- (1) Only one move may be eligible for payment, except where more than one move is shown to be in the public interest and approval is obtained from the FHWA Division Administrator on Federally funded projects. - (2) A move in and out of storage, when approved by the district, constitutes a single move. - (D) Roadway Easements: Those displacees listed in Section 9.3.1(D) who have personal property on the portion of a parcel affected by a roadway easement reserved by the Trustees of the Internal Improvement Trust Fund, Murphy Act Reservations or Everglades Drainage District Reservations, are eligible for moving expense payments, provided all other eligibility criteria for payment are met. - 9.3.1.2 A non-occupant owner of a rented mobile home is eligible for actual cost reimbursement to relocate the mobile home.
-If the mobile home is not acquired as real estate, but the homeowner-occupant obtains a replacement housing payment under one of the circumstances described at 49 Code of Federal Regulations Part 24.502(a) (3), Replacement Housing Payment for 90-day Mobile Homeowner and further described in Section 9.5.4.2, the home-owner occupant is not eligible for payment for moving the mobile home, but may be eligible for a payment for moving personal property from within or around the mobile home.
+- (C) Moving personal property of one person from acquired real property which is owned by another, when the Florida Department of Transportation (Department) requires the personal property be moved because of the acquisition. - (1) Only one move may be eligible for payment, except where more than one move is shown to be in the public interest and approval is obtained from the FHWA Division Administrator on federally funded projects. - (2) A move in and out of storage, when approved by the District Relocation Administrator, constitutes a single move. - (D) Roadway Easements: Displacees who have personal property on the portion of a parcel affected by a roadway easement reserved by the Trustees of the Internal Improvement Trust Fund, Murphy Act Reservations or Everglades Drainage District Reservations, are eligible for moving expense payments, provided all other eligibility criteria for payment are met.

+9.3.1.2 A non-occupant owner of a rented mobile home is eligible for actual cost reimbursement to relocate the mobile home.
+If the mobile home is not acquired as real estate, but the homeowner-occupant obtains a replacement housing payment under one of the circumstances described in Right of Way Manual, Section 9.5.4.2 Determination to Relocate the Mobile Home, the homeowner occupant is not eligible for payment for moving the mobile home but may be eligible for a payment for moving personal property from within or around the mobile home.

-Moves from a Dwelling 9.3.2
+9.3.2 Moves from a Dwelling